 Ease of Use: 4/5

 Core editing functionality is very user-friendly.
 The interface is well-designed for the most part, but some additional customization options in terms of layout would be nice.
 The clone stamping and layer editing processes need a lot of work before they could be called easy to use

 Luminar has a great introduction process for first-time users, and there is a lot of material available on the Skylum website.
 There are also third-party tutorials and learning resources available, and this is likely to expand as Skylum keeps developing the Luminar brand.

 Affinity Photo (Mac & Windows, $49.99, one-time purchase)

 A slightly more affordable and mature RAW photo editor, Affinity Photo’s toolset is a bit more expansive than Luminar’s.
 The RAW processing is arguably not quite as good, but Affinity also includes some additional editing tools such as Liquify and better handling of layer-based editing.
-Read the full review of Affinity Photo here.
-We also published a detailed comparison review of the two programs, see Luminar vs Affinity Photo for more.
+Read the full Affinity Photo review.

 Adobe Photoshop Elements (Mac & Windows, $99.99, one-time purchase)

 If you want the power of Photoshop but you’re not sure you need the full professional version, Photoshop Elements might be the right fit for you.
 It features a lot of guided instruction for new users, but once you get comfortable you can dig into the Expert modes for more power.
 RAW handling is not as refined as Luminar, but organization tools and output options are much more advanced.
 Read the full Photoshop Elements review.